anrj/rubby/docs/capstone-proposal.md

 turning it from a tool that hands out answers into one that cultivates curiosity, reflection, and genuine understanding.

+Based on informal interviews with our fellowe students, we've confirmed that a majority feel they overuse AI for direct answers and desire a tool that guides their thinking instead.
+Our project revives and enhances the "rubber duck" practice by making the “duck” interactive.
+Our AI companion uses the Socratic method to ask guiding questions, helping users identify logical gaps and build genuine understanding in real-time.

 ---

 ### Scope